anikajain-ed/Amazon-2024-Analytics/README.md

   - Customer Intent Index
   - Anomaly Detection
   - Revenue Per Session
-- Export SQL outputs to `/outputs/`.
+- Export SQL outputs to this file.
 - Document each insight clearly with SQL + explanation.

 Tools used: